embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/data-fetching/template.md

 ## Query-aware caching

-Storefront's main service acts as a replacement for Ember Data's `store`.
-It's built directly on top of Ember Data, but is more intelligent about caching.
-Another way to say this is that Storefront's `find` methods are query-aware.
+Storefront adds some `load` methods to Ember Data's `store` that can be used in place of `findAll` and `findRecord`.
+They're built directly on top of Ember Data, but are more intelligent about caching.
+Another way to say this is that Storefront's `load` methods are query-aware.

 ---